 What foods do you sell at the Festival?

 We cover a wide range of foods and cuisines at the Festival including vegan and gluten free.
-A full list of all our caterers along with menus and whether they can accept card payment can be found here once published.
+A full list of all our caterers along with menus and whether they can accept card payments will be added to the website.

 We are encouraging all our food and drink stalls to have the facility for festival goers to pay by card.
-As soon as all caterers are confirmed a list of caterers who accept cards will be listed.
+As soon as all caterers are confirmed a list of caterers who accept cards will be listed on the website.

-• no single-use plastic amongst caterers and stall holders
+- A ban on single-use plastic amongst caterers and stall holders;

-• Caterers using bio-degradable cutlery, plates and cups
+- Caterers required to use bio-degradable cutlery, plates and cups;

-• Workers' Beer Company will be using re-useable cups via a refundable deposit scheme.
+- The bar operated by the Workers' Beer Company will be using re-useable cups via a refundable deposit scheme;

-• Recycling points are dispersed all over the site and please use them.
+- Recycling points are dispersed all over the site.
+Please use them.

 Where is the nearest shop?